 Visit the One Stop website for complete course, college, and any additional fee information.

 When your billing statement is ready, you'll receive an email (at your University email account).
 Your billing shows all charges (tuition, fees, bookstore, etc.) to your Student Account and due dates.

 Frequently Asked Questions

 Check with your college (or prospective college) advisor to verify that a course meets the specific requirements of your program or degree.
 Prospective U of M undergraduate students can contact Admissions.

 For term-based courses, yes.
 Visit the College's Financial Aid page for details.
 Extended-term courses are not eligible.

 Cancel your registration officially to avoid receiving a grade of F or N. The conditions of your cancellation depend on how much time has expired since the start of your course term.
-See the One Stop Drop a Class page (or Extended Term Dates and Deadlines) for more information.
+See the One Stop Drop a Class page for more information.
 If you wish to complete the course work but won't be able to do so during your term, you must contact your instructor before the term ends to request an incomplete.
 Your instructor, however, may or may not agree to an incomplete.
 If the instructor denies your request for an incomplete, the course will appear on your U of M transcript with a grade of F or N.